puppetlabs/puppetlabs-stdlib/README.markdown

 * `zip`: Takes one element from first array and merges corresponding elements from second array.
 This generates a sequence of n-element arrays, where n is one more than the count of arguments.
 For example, `zip(['1','2','3'],['4','5','6'])` results in ["1", "4"], ["2", "5"], ["3", "6"]. *Type*: rvalue

 ##Limitations

+As of Puppet Enterprise version 3.7, the stdlib module is no longer included in PE.
+PE users should install the most recent release of stdlib for compatibility with Puppet modules.

 ###Version Compatibility